bharath3794/Algorithms-Illuminated---Part-1/README.md

 # Algorithms Illuminated - Part 1
 This is the implementation of 1st Part in 3-Part Series of Algorithms Illuminated Book.
 All Implementations in this repository are written in both Python and Golang.
-Single IPython Notebook contains all Algorithms given in this Part 1.
+Single IPython Notebook contains all Algorithms given in this Part 1. <br><br>
+This Book Series is also available as Algorithms Specialization by Tim Roughgarden on Coursera.
+If needed, please check this below link: https://www.coursera.org/specializations/algorithms

 ## Topics Covered:
 1. Karatsuba Multiplication Algorithm